-Business unit GHG emissions source 1 GHG emissions level scope Data source & collection process Data collection unit Uncertainty (description) Generation Fuel used by power stations to generate electricity - coal, oil, gas and biomass Scope 1 Fuel used (coal, oil, gas and biomass) is measured through meters and weight tickets and converted using EU ETS guidelines for the calendar year.
+BUSINESS UNIT GHG EMISSIONS SOURCE GHG EMISSIONS LEVEL SCOPE DATA SOURCE & COLLECTION PROCESS DATA COLLECTION UNIT UNCERTAINTY (description) Generation Fuel used by power stations to generate electricity - gas, oil and biomass Scope 1 Fuel used (gas, oil and biomass) is measured through meters and weight tickets and converted using EU ETS guidelines for the calendar year.
 However, SSE reporting period is from 1 April to 31 March, hence Energy Portfolio Management (EPM) team estimate GHG emissions in the final quarter using the power generation data and composition of the fuel used.
 The estimation is reconciled annually prior to EU ETS calendar year submission.
-EPM estimates power station emissions based on known plant activity, closures/ acquisitions and power generation data to estimate emissions and for emissions trading purposes. kWh
+EPM estimates power station emissions based on known plant activity, closures/ acquisitions and power generation data to estimate emissions and for emissions trading purposes. kWh All business units combined Operational vehicles & plant (diesel) Scope 1 Fuel is bought using fuel cards from independent fuel suppliers or dispensed at onsite fuel depot.
+Fuel card data is provided by independent fuel suppliers to Fleet Services.
+Fuel cards are reconciled with supplier invoices.
+Fuel dispensed from onsite depots is recorded and consolidated with fuel dispensed data from the independent suppliers.
+Litres All business units combined Operational vehicles & plant (petrol) Scope 1 Fuel is bought using fuel cards from independent fuel suppliers or dispensed at onsite fuel depot.
+Fuel card data is provided by independent fuel suppliers to Fleet Services.
+Fuel cards are reconciled with supplier invoices.
+Fuel dispensed from onsite depots is recorded and consolidated with fuel dispensed data from the independent suppliers.
+Litres Fuel invoices do not include fuel dispensed a few days before the invoice so there is delay in reporting periods however this balances during the year and between financial reporting periods.
+All business units combined Mobile plant (used when substations fail) - diesel and gas oil Scope 1 Fuel purchased is recorded through a fuel card or through purchase of fuel stock - all recorded in fleet database Litres

-1 The activity data highlighted with an asterix () are also subject to assurance by PwC and this is separate to the carbon emissions assurance completed by PwC.
+1 The activity data highlighted with an asterisk () are also subject to assurance by PwC and this is separate to the carbon emissions assurance completed by PwC.